Noor-Ismot/Python-daily-log/README.md

 - While loops execute a block of code as long as a specified condition is true, and require careful management of loop counters to avoid infinite loops.
 - The pass statement can be used as a placeholder in loops to avoid syntax errors when no action is needed.

-# LEARN PYTHON : DAY 5 - Function
+# DAY 5 - Function
 - Functions are blocks of code that run when called and can return data.
 - Functions help avoid code repetition.
 - Functions can return data using the return statement.